My shove into the world of taxation didn’t come after a quaint summer job as an awkward teen.

-By levying a candy tax against your child’s trick-or-treat loot, you can help her experience the emotional roller coaster of forking over part of what she earned to a larger entity.
+By levying a candy tax against your child’s trick-or-treat loot, you can help them experience the emotional roller coaster of forking over part of what they earned to a larger entity.

-Simply stealing a bag of skittles and nonchalantly calling it candy tax probably isn’t the strongest approach to a lesson in taxes.
-However, with the right strategy, it is a great way to start financial conversations early.
+Simply stealing a bag of Skittles and calling it a candy tax probably isn’t the strongest approach to a lesson in taxes.
+However, with the right strategy, it’s a great way to start financial conversations early.

 To help you execute this plan flawlessly, here are a few steps to follow:

-Step 1: Once the child dumps the candy out on the table, let him evaluate it for a minute.
+Step 1: Once the child dumps the candy out on the table, let them evaluate it for a minute.